thomkainos/backend-academy-proj/README.md

 3. After approvals, merge pull request; this will trigger the migration action to run in Github
 4. Ensure migration successfully runs against prod database

-How to start the test application
+How to start the application
 ---

 1. Set the following environment variables: